jeffdapaz/VisualChatGPTStudio/README.md

 ### 5.6.0

 - Improvements on copilot feature to suggests completions more often.
+- Added option to configure a dedicated Copilot model (or Azure deployment) for inline suggestions, with selectable Default / Completion / Specific-Chat modes.
 - The "Apply" button in Turbo Chat now can applies only the selected code block when a selection is present; otherwise, it applies the entire code.
 - Added the "Apply" button in the "Visual chatGPT Studio" window.